 All of these fine universities and colleges are making a good faith effort to respect and honor Native Americans, leaving many sports fans questioning why the professional teams cannot follow suit?

-The Atlanta Braves dropped Chief Kocahoma from their program in 1980.
-Chief Kocahoma would dance near his outfield teepee after every Atlanta Braves home run, but fans of the Braves still maintain that Tomahawk Chop (which is not Native American).
+The Atlanta Braves dropped Chief Nocahoma from their program in 1980.
+Chief Nocahoma would dance near his outfield teepee after every Atlanta Braves home run, but fans of the Braves still maintain that Tomahawk Chop (which is not Native American).

 The Cleveland Indians dropped smiling Chief Wahoo on their caps, uniforms, and press media guides in 1992-93.
 Only to have it return in 1994 when the team moved into their new stadium, Jacobs Field, now Progressive Field.
 The Cleveland Indians continue to play mind games with the American Public.
 Finally, in 2019 The Cleveland Indian organization retired Chief Wahoo once again, let’s see how long it will be this time.

 African Americans, Latino Americans, and Asian Americans need to help our Native American brothers and sisters in this battle for respect and honor.